Best Colleges & Universities in the World Rankings - Official List for Admissions Candidates / Applicants.

 Before many Harvard alums could write a big check to ensure Harvard’s continuation, he or she had a plan.

 What about you?
-What's your plan?
+What's your plan for applying to Harvard?

 In addition to having great SATs and excellent high school grades, think about your future.
 After you master a Harvard undergrad degree in psychology, history, biology, social sciences, or math, in what way will you want to make the world a better place?